How to Write Cold Sales Emails That Actually Get Replies

 This isn't about being creepy; it's about being relevant.
 As the team at Zendesk notes, "Personalization and showing you've done your research are crucial for getting someone to open and read your email."
 Mentioning a recent company achievement or a shared connection can instantly build rapport and show you’ve put in the effort.
 This simple step can dramatically improve your response rates.

-Structure and Format Your Email
+How to Structure Your Email for Readability

 No one wants to read a wall of text from a stranger.
 The best cold emails are short, scannable, and get straight to the point.
 Your prospect is busy, so you need to respect their time.
 Keep your paragraphs to just one or two sentences and use white space to make your message easy to digest on a phone screen.